wagnerjfr/orchestrator-raft-sqlite/README.md

 #### 1. Getting the Docker image

 Here we have 2 options:
-* Pull the already built and ready to use Docker image from DockerHub
+* Pull the already built and ready to use Docker image from [Docker Hub](https://hub.docker.com/r/wagnerfranchin/orchestrator-raft)
 * Clone the project and build the image locally

 ##### Option 1: Pull the Docker image from DockerHub
 ```
-git pull wagnerfranchin/orchestrator-raft:1.0
+git pull wagnerfranchin/orchestrator-raft:latest
 ```

 ##### Option 2: Clone the project and build it locally